reshapebiotech/hiring/software_engineer/exercise.md

 You are to build a small python API service that can transform images in various ways.
 We have chosen this task, as images are central to our current imaging-machine; RIS.
 If you prefer to not use python, please contact us and we can talk about it.

 You should support `jpeg` and `png`.
 Images should be either supplied as binaries or urls that the service will download and use.
+Example images are in `images` subdirectory.
+Feel free to add your images that you find relevant and useful.

 Endpoints:
 - Center crop: Given width, height and an image.
 Crop it from the center with width and height